NobodysNightmare/screeps-ai/README.md

 Note: Automatic expansion is currently experimental.
 It affects both claiming new rooms and choosing remote mines.

+#### `Memory.generatePixels`

+Global switch to enable pixel generation.
+Pixels will be generated whenever the bucket is full.

 ### Constructions

 Multiple structures and structure groups can be pre-planned.